Settlement in Antigonish for Families from Everywhere - SAFE

 Mark Ballard

-Mark began his journey with SAFE in 2015, after volunteering at a refugee camp in Greece.
+Mark began his journey with SAFE in 2015 after volunteering at a refugee camp in Greece.
 That life-changing experience deepened his belief that there is important work to do in Canada as well as abroad.
-He values immigration as a way of enriching community life, reminding us that, unless we are First Nations, we are all on a journey as immigrants.
-Through SAFE, Mark has found both a deeper understanding of compassion and fellowship and the joy of working with a dedicated team.
-He has been steering SAFE as the Chair since 2023.
+He values immigration as a way of enriching community life and sees SAFE as a place where compassion, fellowship, and community action come together.
+He served as Chair of SAFE from 2023 until stepping back from the Board in 2026.

 Harry Daemen

-Harry immigrated to Canada in 1951 and remains grateful for the opportunities this country gave his family.
-Over the past decade, he has been active in refugee resettlement, first as chair of Tri-HEART, which sponsored three Syrian families, and since 2021 as a Steering Committee director with SAFE.
-His main responsibilities are sponsorship applications and supporting newcomers with settlement and check-ins during their first year.
+Harry immigrated to Canada in 1951 and remains deeply grateful for the opportunities this country gave his family.
+Over the past decade, he has been active in refugee resettlement, first as Chair of Tri-HEART, which sponsored three Syrian families, and later as a Steering Committee director with SAFE.
+His work focused on sponsorship applications and supporting newcomer families with settlement and regular check-ins during their first year.

 Norine Verberg